moojo-tech/cdp/README.md

-# Coinbase Embedded Wallet Integration Debugger
+# Coinbase Embedded Wallet Sandbox

 This project serves as a debugging tool for the Coinbase Embedded Wallet integration, based on the official [quickstart guide](https://docs.cdp.coinbase.com/embedded-wallets/docs/quickstart).